 In 2009, Joanna started to use backing tracks at events.
 At first Joanna did this because not everyone can fit several musicians in tight spaces and Joanna preferred the more dynamic and authentic sound she would get with Bass, Drums and or Guitar accompaniment for Jazz songs.

 Next Joanna starting adding Pop and Rock backing tracks.
 After this happened Joanna would sometimes work with live musicians, but the Jazz musicians were a bit snobby about playing Rock and Pop and they just did not give the right groove to back up the song with the kind of energy Joanna likes to play with.
-Rock musicians were not familiar with the jazz songs and sometimes could not read the charts and with 7,000 songs.
-There is not enough time to rehearse or teach several people this repertoire.
-As well, Joanna could only find a few musicians that she can count on that were not always available that could accompany her in all of the variety of styles she likes to present.
+Rock musicians were not familiar with the jazz songs and sometimes could not read the charts.
+With over 4,000 songs in Joanna’s repertoire, there is not enough time to rehearse or teach several people all of this.
+As well, Joanna could only find a few musicians with versatility that she can count on that were not always available that could accompany her in all of the variety of styles she likes to present.

 Another issue is that quite often clients like to know the musicians name and pictures of who they are getting.
 Joanna has an A list of musicians she will call first, but like any Band Leader, a gig comes up for most freelance musicians and the A list musician wants to take a tour or a Theatre job that provides more than a days work.